IIIF/cookbook-recipes/recipe/0560-resources-on-a-timeline/index.md

 * [Composition from Multiple Images][0036] for using multiple IIIF resources on a single Canvas
 * [Image and Canvas with Differing Dimensions][0004] for details about the way this recipe uses resources with different dimensions on a Canvas with unchanging dimensions.
+* [Rendering Multiple Media Types on a Time-Based Canvas][0489] is a more complex combination of still and time-based resources with various IIIF properties.

 {% include acronyms.md %}
 {% include links.md %}